Skip to main content Skip to secondary navigation

 • Apply their technical skills to ensure technology policy is developed from a human-centered approach

-Round 2 applications are due on Sunday, January 14 at 11:59pm PT.
-Interviews for finalists will take place the week of January 16 for regular applicants.
+Round 2 applications are due on Sunday, January 12, 2025 at 11:59pm PT.
+This will be the final opportunity to apply for the 2025 program.

 To apply for the fellowship, please submit your application below including your resume, transcript, and answers (no more than 250 words each) to the following questions: